Altair 8800: Description

 In the first design of the Altair, the parts needed to make a complete machine would not fit on a single motherboard, and the machine consisted of four boards stacked on top of each other with stand-offs.
 Another problem facing Roberts was that the parts needed to make a truly useful computer were not available, or would not be designed in time for the January launch date.
 So during the construction of the second model, he decided to build most of the machine on removable cards, reducing the motherboard to nothing more than an interconnect between the cards, a backplane.
 The basic machine consisted of five cards, including the CPU on one and memory on another.
 He then looked for a cheap source of connectors and came across a supply of 100-pin edge connectors.
 The S-100 bus was eventually acknowledged by the professional computer community and adopted as the IEEE-696 computer bus standard.

 The Altair bus consists of the pins of the Intel 8080 run out onto the backplane.
-No particular level of thought went into the design, which led to disasters such as shorting from various power lines of differing voltages being located next to each other.
+The bus design was not as well-thought-out as it might have been, which led to disasters such as shorting from various power lines of differing voltages being located next to each other.
 Another oddity was that the system included two unidirectional 8-bit data buses, when the normal practice was for a single bidirectional bus (this oddity did, however, allow a later expansion of the S-100 standard to 16 bits bidirectional by using both 8-bit buses in parallel).
 A deal on power supplies led to the use of +8 V and ±18 V, which had to be locally regulated on the cards to TTL (+5 V) or RS-232 (±12 V) standard voltage levels.